MorningLightMountain713/querierd/README.md

 before the timeout expires; otherwise the switch will mark it as not belonging to the group and stop sending it packets for that group.

-But, you ask, what does this have to do with avahi or bonjour?
-Well, it turns out that those protocols also use multicasting.
-There is a multicast group for mDNS (the address is 224.0.0.251).
-All of the communication related to avahi or bonjour uses multicast packets sent to this multicast group.

-So now we see the problem.
-The avahi or bonjour daemon on your device joins the mDNS multicast group when it starts up.
-But it is not the job of the avahi-daemon to ensure that your device remains a member of the mDNS group.
-That job is supposed to be handled automatically by the switches and routers on your network, using IGMP.
-The reason your device disappears after a while is that a switch, probably your WAP, does not hear any subsequent IGMP join requests from your device.
-So, after a while, the switch stops forwarding any mDNS packets, and the device "disappears".

 ## What can be done?

 To understand how to deal with this we need to discuss one more feature of the IGMP protocol and IGMP snooping.
-In order for your device to remain a member of the mDNS group, it needs to periodically send a request (actually called a *report* in IGMP) to join the mDNS group before the switch decides to remove it from the group.
+In order for your device to remain a member of a mcast group, it needs to periodically send a request (actually called a *report* in IGMP) to join the mcast group before the switch decides to remove it from the group.
 As explained in the Wikipedia page, the IGMP protocol deals with this by requiring that each network have a router which functions as an "IGMP